MichleJohnAres/MichleJohnAres/README.md

 <br />

-I'm a self-taught passionate FullStack developer from Canada
+I'm a self-taught passionate FullStack developer from Canada.

 **About me**

 - 💼 FullStack Engineer at [Razorpay](http://razorpay.com/)

+- 📈 I graduate University of Calgary.
 - 📈 Built Privete prevent Programme(Android), verlyjs and more, **50m+** hits • **50K** stars on GitHub

 - ❤️ I love writing TypeScript, and building fun experiments on type-level